-Jungle Island is a Zoological Park with lots of animal interactions, bird shows, waterpark, Ziplines, Nerf Battle zones, a swimmable beach, etc.
+Jungle Island is a Zoological Park with many animal interactions, bird shows, a waterpark, Ziplines, Nerf Battle zones, a swimmable beach, etc.

 This South Florida attraction, popular with locals and tourists, is a perfect day outing for the whole family, especially if you have kids.